-College Ave doesn’t have a specific loan for flight schools, but it does lend to students who enroll in pilot training programs at eligible schools.
+College Ave, our top-rated private student loan lender, doesn’t have a specific loan for flight schools, but it does lend to students who enroll in pilot training programs at eligible schools.

 The school and program level would dictate which loan product applies, but it would usually be either the undergraduate, graduate, or career loan.

 If your school is eligible for College Ave loans, the lender is a great choice with low rates, flexible repayment, and a fast application process.

 - Loan amounts: $1,000 up to 100% of cost of attendance

 - Loan terms: 5, 8, 10 or 15 years

 2. Sallie Mae

 Sallie Mae’s Career Training Smart Option student loan is specifically for trade certificate courses and professional training at schools that don’t grant traditional degrees.

 - Loan amount: $1,000 up to 100% of school-certified expenses